SniffDev/sniffdev.github.io/foss.md

  The internet is a sea of ads, hackers, and echo chambers.
 Big Tech makes huge profits off our data, and tells us what’s true and what’s not.
 Brave is fighting back.

  Brave is on a mission to protect your privacy online.
-We make a suite of internet privacy tools—including our browser and search engine—that shield you from the ads, trackers, and other creepy stuff trying to follow you across the web.
+We make a suite of internet privacy tools—including our **browser** and **search engine**—that shield you from the ads, trackers, and other creepy stuff trying to follow you across the web.

  50 million people have already switched to Brave for a faster, more private web.
-Hundreds of thousands more sign up every day.
-It only takes 60 seconds to switch.
+Hundreds of thousands more sign up every day. **It only takes 60 seconds to switch**.

  *Think switching is a hassle?
 It’s not.
 With Brave, you can easily import bookmarks, extensions, even saved passwords from your old browser.
 It’s just one click in onboarding.
 Or download and **import later**.*